unicode-org/conformance/README.md

 crash.

-# How to update Conformance Test: ICU versions, platforms, components
+# How to update Conformance Testing: ICU versions, platforms, components

-Data Driven Testing is meant to stay current with ICU programs and data.
-It is also designed to support new testing platforms such as ICU4X, Dart, etc. And new types of testing, i.e., "components", may be added to Conformance testing.
+Data Driven Testing is expected to remain current with ICU programs and data updates.
+It is also designed to support new testing platforms in addition to the current set of Dart, ICU4C, ICU4J, ICU4X, and NodeJS.
+And new types of tests, i.e., "components", may be added to Conformance testing.

 This section describes the process for keeping DDT up to date with needed test types and required programming platforms

 ## Incorporating new ICU  / CLDR versions into DDT